MicrosoftDocs/power-pages-docs/power-pages-docs/configure/image-library-how-to.md

 1. Search for **Control** Select **Apply to each** action.

-1. Enter the value as below.
+1. Enter the following value:

     1. Select **value** from the Dynamic content.